 Customs contact in Malaysia

-Sea freight biggest advantage is that it will result cheaper than airfreight, especially if you have a big volume to ship.
+Sea freight's biggest advantage is that it will result in cheaper than airfreight, especially if you have a big volume to ship.
 Above 3 cubic meters, we advise to choose sea freight, which also is the greener freight mode.
 Its biggest drawback is to be much longer than airfreight.

 Main Ports in Malaysia

 On average, the maritime trip from Bangkok to Port Klang port (Kuala Lumpur) takes 4 days.
-If you add the picking up, custom clearance and delivery time in the two countries, you should count about a week for your relocation to be done.
+If you add the picking up, customs clearance, and delivery time in the two countries, you should count about a week for your relocation to be done.
 Of course, this is only an estimation that will vary according to other factors.

 Sea freight rates

-Sea freight is influences by many factors and rates vary accordingly.
+Sea freight is influenced by many factors and rates vary accordingly.
 The volume is the most important parameter to know for us to estimate the cost of your move.

 After choosing your container size, you will need to choose FCL (Full Container Load) or LCL (Less than Container Load).
-We advise you to choose a FCL if your shipment is of more than 15 cubic meters, else, a LCL would be a better choice.
+We advise you to choose an FCL if your shipment is of more than 15 cubic meters, else, an LCL would be a better choice.
 Obviously, our consultants are here to help you make your decision.

 *According to your needs, we can provide you with a packaging and/or loading service which also has consequences on the total price.